There are two basic ways to go about doing the Golden Ratio (or Divine Ratio same thing.) One is to do math and do the ratio thing by the number.

 Here is a diagram with an explanation below.
 Rotate it clockwise.
 For some reason I couldn’t save it in the correct orientation.
 Also it will go to another page and then click on that link as well and it will download.

-In this case it is all about a straight edge and a t-square (or something guaranteed to give you a ninety degree angle straight line) and it will work on any right angle quadrangle.
-A right angle quadrangle is any four sided figure with all ninety degree angles.
-And it works on portrait and landscape orientation.
+The Villard Diagram uses a straight edge and a t-square (or something guaranteed to give you a ninety degree angle straight line).
+It will work on any rectangle.

 If you are doing this for a single page artwork that could be framed I strongly recommend putting a 1″ buffer all the way around your work space for the matting.
 THEN do the Golden Ration INSIDE this new work space.